 How do you define site characteristics

-Site selection is a critical aspect of starting a business, and understanding the importance of site and situational characteristics is crucial to success.
+Site selection is a critical aspect of every industry including restaurants, retail, grocery, fuel, and convenience, and understanding the importance of site and situational characteristics is crucial to success.

 There are three primary considerations in assessing the viability of a proposed retail, restaurant, or service provider location: the underlying demand for the product or service, the existing supply of competitive operators who are serving that demand, and the quality of the specific site location.
 Site characteristics refer to the last of these considerations — given the physical characteristics associated with a particular location, how effectively will it be able to tap into the underlying demand?